How journalists write

 The national press often publishes strong, but sound opinion features, such as the merits of Government action or social policies.

 So be pro-active and keep in touch with the media whenever you can.
+Most professional journalists have a set of criteria for judging what is newsworthy.
+They call them News Values.

 Beware: if you don’t use the media, it may use you.